Loading…

 Leader: Captain Buggy (Various, check current Buggy releases) Starter deck: No official starter; budget build from singles Upgrade cost: $60-80 for a competitive locals build Difficulty: 2/5 Style: Tempo disruption.
 Jail opposing characters, attack into gaps.

 Buggy's prisoner jail mechanic is the most budget-friendly competitive archetype in the current meta.
 His key pieces are common and uncommon rarity.
 Alvida, the deck's engine card, is inexpensive and widely available.
+For a full OP-16 Buggy build with exact card counts, see the OP-16 budget deck guide.

 This is the deck to recommend to players who want to start competitive play with minimal financial investment.
 The deck is Tier 2 in the current meta, which means it loses to top-tier builds more often than not, but it is genuinely competitive enough to win locals and teaches good fundamentals.